Implementing conversational AI chatbots - How to maximize ROI

 Choose the Right Metrics to Measure Success

 How do you know if your chatbot is a success?
 First and foremost, it’s whether people get the right answers from the chatbot, making accuracy rate one of the critical metrics.
 That is why the chatbot solution needs to provide ways to analyze both chatbot performance and NLP model performance through analytics dashboards and language model evaluation tools.
+Here's an example of one of the tools available in the DRUID Platform, that allows conversational AI developers enhance the chatbot's performance.

 Other accuracy-related criteria to consider might be how many intents (what the user wants to achieve, like changing a password or finding out the status of their order) the chatbot can respond to and how many training phrases are configured per intent.
 Generally speaking, AI chatbots with more conversation flows and training phrases per intent will provide a superior user experience.